BetonQuest/BetonQuest/docs/Documentation/Packages-&-Templates.md

 #### Relative paths

 You can specify relative paths to a package instead of full paths.
-The underscore (`_`) means "one folder up" from the current packages _package.yml_.
+The underscore (`_`) means "one folder up" from the current packages "_package.yml_".
 In turn, a leading dash (`-`) combined with a folder name navigates "one folder down" into the given folder.
 Each package in the path must be seperated by a dash.